Attendance and Tardiness

 Attendance

 Students may miss one class per semester without penalty; a second absence can result in a full grade deduction; three or more absences may lead to an additional grade reduction or automatic failure.
-Additional notes on WISLI’s Attendance Policy are as follows:
+Additional Attendance Policy notes are as follows:

 • Pre-program requests for absences cannot be granted.